Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Introduction

 An additional goal of this paper is to determine whether LCBGs are rotationally-supported disk galaxies or dispersion-dominated bulges to better understand their likely future morphologies once their star formation has been quenched.
 Since our resolved study can also distinguish velocity dispersions from rotation velocities, we can compare their rotation velocities to their velocity dispersions and look for evidence of disklike or bulgelike behavior both at their outermost regions and their centers.
 We can also use the ratio of ordered to random motions and the gas fractions that we have measured to look for evidence of disk instabilities that could trigger star formation in these galaxies.
 These measurements will better constrain the future evolution of local LCBGs, and have strong implications for the possible evolutionary products of their $\rm z \sim 1$ counterparts.

-In this paper, we describe our sample of LCBGs in Section 2, discuss results in Section 3, and give our conclusions in Section 4.
+In this paper, we describe our sample of LCBGs in Section 2.
+We describe our results in Section 3, and discuss their physical implications in Section 4.
+We give our conclusions in Section 5.
 We briefly address the properties of each LCBG in the Appendix.
 We assume $\rm H_0=70\ km\ s^{-1}Mpc^{-1}$ throughout this paper.